kirill-konshin/next-redux-wrapper/README.md

 ### Usage with Redux Persist

+> If you only need to persist small portions of your state, [next-redux-cookie-wrapper](https://github.com/bjoluc/next-redux-cookie-wrapper) might be an easy alternative to Redux Persist that supports SSR.

 Boilerplate: https://github.com/fazlulkarimweb/with-next-redux-wrapper-redux-persist

 Honestly, I think that putting a persistence gate is not necessary because the server can already send *some* HTML with